kahi-framework/kahi-ui.nbn.dev/content/docs/layouts/grid.md

 `Grid` is a multi-part layout pattern for setting up a grid of items organized to a 12-point system.

-> **USAGE**: REPL does not viewport modifiers, resize your Browser to observe this feature.
+> **USAGE**: REPL does not support viewport values, resize your Browser to observe this feature.

 ```svelte {title="Grid Preview" mode="repl"}
 <script>